MuhammedBurakGormus/MuhammedBurakGormus/README.md

 ⚡ CS50's Introduction to Artificial Intelligence with Python given by HarvardX [view](https://courses.edx.org/certificates/fadece01b7954accb781645d859bfc22) \
 ⚡ Introduction to Computer Science and Programming Using Python given by MITx [view](https://courses.edx.org/certificates/ebc3055905384600aebd2d330d7bc94c)

+---
+How to reach me: \
+📫 burak.gormus@ug.bilkent.edu.tr

+---

 <!--
 **MuhammedBurakGormus/MuhammedBurakGormus** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.